Dean Thompson (racing driver): 2024

-On October 18, 2021, it was announced that Thompson would be driving for Niece Motorsports in the season-finale for the main ARCA Menards Series at Kansas Speedway as well as the NASCAR Camping World Truck Series season-finale at Phoenix Raceway.
-On November 2, Niece announced that Thompson would drive full-time for the team in the Truck Series in 2022.
-Although the team did not announce his number in that announcement, it was expected that he would continue to drive the No. 44, but with Kris Wright having been announced to drive the No. 44 full-time in 2022, Thompson would drive the No. 40 truck, replacing Ryan Truex.
-On December 5, 2022, Tricon Garage announced that Thompson will drive their No. 5 truck full-time in the 2023 season.
-On April 1, 2023, Thompson was injured in a scary crash at Texas Motor Speedway during the SpeedyCash.com 250.
-It would result in him being transported by ambulance on a stretcher.
-On November 17, it was announced that Thompson will return to Tricon Garage for the 2024 season.

 In 2024, Thompson would make his NASCAR Xfinity Series debut at Charlotte, driving the No. 26 for Sam Hunt Racing.
 He made another start at Talladega late in the season, finishing 20th.

+2025

-On January 7, 2025, it was announced that Thompson will run full-time in the Xfinity Series for SHR in the 2025 season, driving the No. 26 car.
-On April 19 at Rockingham, Thompson scored the Stage 2 victory after flipping the stage on the pits, scoring the first career stage win for not only himself, but for his team, Sam Hunt Racing, as a whole.
+On January 7, 2025, it was announced that Thompson would run full-time in the Xfinity Series for SHR in the 2025 season, driving the No. 26 car.
+He started the 2025 season with a 8th-place finish at Daytona.
+At Rockingham, Thompson scored the Stage 2 victory after flipping the stage on the pits, scoring the first career stage win for not only himself, but for his team, Sam Hunt Racing, as a whole.
+He finished the season 16th in points.
+He returned to SHR for 2026.

+2026

+He started his 2026 campaign with a 35th-place DNF at Daytona.

+2027

+On August 8, 2026, it was announced that Thompson will join Haas Factory Team in their new car.